 For example, a golden retriever rescue group with a 501(c)(3) status that does not qualify as an animal shelter, as defined in the Health and Safety Code, must collect and remit sales tax on their animal adoption fees.
 If they have applied for and received Texas sales tax exempt status, they do not have to collect tax on their animal adoption fees for animals adopted during their designated tax-free sale days.
 Additionally, they can purchase items relating to their exempt purpose tax free such as dog beds and dog food.

 Our goal is to help animal rescue groups comply with the state tax laws.
-You can apply for a sales tax permit using our Texas Online Tax Registration Application, or mail Form AP-201, Texas Application for Sales and Use Tax Permit (PDF) toComptroller of Public Accounts
+As we are clarifying that the exemption for animal shelters does not apply to an animal rescue group, we are asking for prospective compliance effective Jan.
+1, 2020.
+We do not intend to pursue back taxes.
+However, if you collected tax prior to Jan.
+1, 2020, you must remit the tax to the state.
+If you do not have a sales tax permit and do not qualify as an animal shelter, you can apply for a sales tax permit using our Texas Online Tax Registration Application, or mail Form AP-201, Texas Application for Sales and Use Tax Permit (PDF) toComptroller of Public Accounts

 The term “animal shelter” is defined by law in the Texas Health and Safety Code as a facility that keeps or legally impounds stray, homeless, abandoned or unwanted animals.
 The shelter must also satisfy the Health and Safety Code’s standards for animal shelters.